Contact the Brookhaven Town Democratic Committee

 In order to get on the ballot in New York State, a candidate must meet a variety of specific filing requirements known as ballot access laws.
 These requirements, which are set at the state level, determine whether a candidate or party will appear on an election ballot.
 A candidate must meet these requirements early on in their election run (usually by June).
 In order for a candidate to run as a state party recognized candidate they must file designating petitions.
 They are required to have the petitions signed by a certain percentage of registered voters of a specific party in their district in order to run on that party’s line.
 Committee Members are required to obtain a minimum of 20 signatures within their ED per election cycle.
 This is also a great chance to get out and meet your neighbors and better understand the concerns of your communities!

 How do I become a Brookhaven Town Democratic Committee Member?

-If you are not already a member, or if you are looking to renew membership, or even if you just know of someone who might be interested in becoming a member, please download and fill out this PDF and return to the email or USPS address listed on the form.
+If you are not already a member, or if you are looking to renew membership, or even if you just know of someone who might be interested in becoming a member, please fill out the Google Form Here and return to the email or USPS address listed on the form.